agathoklisx/libved/README.md

 /* Interface and Semantics.

- * It is a vi[m] like interface with the adition of a topline that can be disabled,
+ * It is a vi[m] like interface with the addition of a topline that can be disabled,
  * and it is based on modes.

  * Every buffer belongs to a window.
  * A window can have unlimited buffers.
  * A window can also be splited in frames.
- * An Editor instance can have unlimited independed windows.
+ * An Editor instance can have unlimited in-depended windows.

- * There can be unlimited independed editor instances that can be (de|rea)ttached¹.
+ * There can be unlimited independent editor instances that can be (de|rea)ttached¹.

  * Modes.

  * These are mostly like vim and which of course lack much of the rich feature set
  * of vim.
 That would require quite the double code i believe (actually much more
  * than double).

 Normal mode:
  |